sainihimanshu983/charts/README.md

 ## Alternative to ChartMuseum
 There are some teams who are working with SaaS or have limitations that restrict chartmuseum part of infra.
 For such teams, there is an alternative to host the charts as a file system.
 I have taken an example of gitHub here as it is the most common public repo in use.
-You can go with a file hosting infra such as filezilla of nginx as well.
+You can go with a file hosting infra such as filezilla or nginx as well.

 Helm hosting works on simple structure given below:
 * index.yaml